elanmarae/okinawa-curry/README.md

 The problem is, implementing either the Jenks or ckmeans method involves some fairly difficult formulas to wrap our heads around, much less code in JavaScript.
 The good news is, we can again rely on the smart people within the open source community to do the heavy lifting for us!
 Web map developer Tom Macwright wrote a convenient JavaScript library called [Simple Statistics](http://simplestatistics.org/), [which contains a method *ckmeans* ](http://simplestatistics.org/docs/#ckmeans) that accepts input data as an array of numbers and the desired number of clusters, from which we can derive the class breaks.
 Perfect!
 How then do we use this library?

-To utilize the JQuery and Leaflet libraries, we've used the `<script src="` HTML code and a full URL path to the code hosted on a CDN.
+To utilize the jQuery and Leaflet libraries, we've used the `<script src="` HTML code and a full URL path to the code hosted on a CDN.
 Like other libraries, Simple Statistics too is hosted on a CDN.
 We simply include another line in the head of our document and provide a link to *simple_statistics.js* :

 ```javascript
 <script src="https://code.jquery.com/jquery-3.2.1.min.js"></script>